nightwatchjs/nightwatch-docs/guide/writing-tests/visual-regression-testing.md

 ### How does it work?

-Nightwatch uses [JIMP][1], a Javascript image processing library with no native dependencies , to do the image comparison.
+Nightwatch uses [JIMP][1], a Javascript image processing library with no native dependencies, to do the image comparison.

-Nightwatch logic
+Nightwatch logic:

 1. Waits for the elements to be present
 2. Takes a screenshot
 3. Compares screenshot with baseline